Shifting Geography of Population Change

-- In 2010-16, nonmetro population decline occurred in 18 out of 23 eastern States that had been growing during 2002-08.
-For example, most metro counties in South Carolina maintained above-average population growth through the housing crisis and recession, but nonmetro areas there changed from 2-percent growth during 2002-08 to -2.1-percent decline since 2010.
+- In 2010-17, nonmetro population decline occurred in 16 out of 23 eastern States that had been growing during 2001-08.
+For example, most metro counties in South Carolina maintained above-average population growth through the housing crisis and recession, but nonmetro areas there have changed from 2.4 percent growth during 2001-08 to -2.3 percent decline since 2010.
 Extensive areas of population decline have also emerged along the North Carolina-Virginia border, in southern Ohio and northern Kentucky, and throughout New England.

 - Population growth slowed considerably in the Mountain West for the first time in decades, affecting numerous counties in Utah, Idaho, Nevada, and elsewhere.

 Spurred by an energy boom, large sections of the Great Plains turned around decades of population decline.
 Other nonmetro regions experienced population gains from energy-related job growth, but the demographic impact has been most visible in sparsely-settled regions such as the Williston Basin in western North Dakota and eastern Montana, the Permian Basin in west Texas and southeastern New Mexico, and the Eagle Ford Field in south Texas.
-However, the most recent year of data (2015-16) shows a significant reversal in population growth in these energy-sector regions, in line with recent cut-backs in oil production.
+However, the most recent 2 annual periods (2015-16 and 2016-17) show a significant reversal in population growth in these energy-sector regions, in line with recent cut-backs in oil production.

 Urban population size, metro proximity, attractive scenery, and recreation potential have historically contributed to nonmetro population growth.
-For the time being at least, their influence has weakened.
-Over the last 6 years, suburban and exurban population growth has contracted considerably—for the first time since World War II—affecting not only outlying metro counties but nonmetro counties adjacent to metro areas as well.
+For the time-being at least, their influence has weakened.
+Suburban and exurban population growth has contracted considerably since the Great Recession—for the first time since World War II—affecting not only outlying metro counties but nonmetro counties adjacent to metro areas as well.

 - Similarly, nonmetro counties adjacent to metro areas grew rapidly from exurban development for decades, with many hundreds of counties growing large enough to be reclassified as metropolitan.
-These types of counties declined in population for the first time as a group during 2010-16.
-The rate of decline was relatively small (-0.5 percent), but the drop from 2.9 percent growth during 2002-08 was larger than the declines seen in nonadjacent counties with or without a town.
+These types of counties declined in population for the first time as a group during 2010-17.
+The rate of decline was relatively small (-0.5 percent), but the drop from 3.3 percent growth during 2001-08 was larger than the declines in nonadjacent counties with or without a town.